Updated: Jul 24

 The Governor touted the Samsung deal as "the largest foreign investment in Texas ever."
 Still, he gave no financial details of how the agreement benefits taxpayers -- renters and homeowners -- who are worried about the soaring cost of living in Central Texas.
 See KXAN Report.

 Williamson County granted Samsung 90% tax abatements for the first ten years and 85% for the second ten years.
 The City of Taylor will give Samsung the same subsidies for 30 years -- see graph below.
+Our attorney experts on subsidies question whether the subsidies shown here are even legal past 10 years.

 It was dog and pony show at the September 8th jointly held special meeting by the Williamson County Commissioners Court and the City of Taylor.
 The audience was full of supporters, making it seem like more of a pep rally than a meeting to bestow hundreds of millions of taxpayer dollars for the next 20-30 years.